Application Process for Spring 2021

 Step 2: Download and complete the OTA application.
 Incomplete application will not be reviewed and will be returned.
 (See Sample Application below)

 Step 3: Obtain official high school transcripts (for applicants without an AA/AS or BA/BS degree awarded from an accredited United States Institution).
-Please note an official high school transcript may be necessary for official AP score.

 Step 4: Ensure satisfactory completion of all prerequisite courses, or their equivalents, with a grade of "C" or better.
 A letter grade of "C-" is not acceptable.
 Applicants